Westfair 2019 is almost upon us.

 Cutler O’Neil Meyer Woodring of Council Bluffs also participates in the program, with the funeral home matching funds donated by 4-H members.

 Arena events at Westfair 2019 include the Lucas Oil Pulling League truck and tractor pull at 7 p.m. on July 25 and figure eight races at 7 p.m. on July 26.
-ATV and dirt bike races will be held at 10 a.m. on July 28, with the demolition derby at 7 p.m. that night.
+ATV and dirt bike races will be held at 7 p.m. on July 27.
+Motocross championship series races will be held at 10 a.m. on July 28, with the demolition derby at 7 p.m. that night.

 Don’t forget to stop by the annual TS Bank watermelon feed, which will be held after the July 27 cattle show.
 Every year since 1978, the year the Guttau family purchased the bank, TS Bank has hosted the annual watermelon feed.